dekorateio/dekorate/readme.md

 #### Tekton Configuration

+##### Builder Image

+Both the pipeline and the task based resources include steps that perform a build of the project.
+Dekorate, tries to identify a suitable builder image for the project.
+Selection is based on the build tool, jdk version, jdk flavor and build tool version (in that order).
+At the moment only maven and gradle are supported.

+You can customize the build task by specifying:

+- custom builder image: `dekorate.tekton.builder-image`
+- custom build command: `dekorate.tekton.builder-command`
+- custom build arguments: `dekorate.tekton.builder-arguments`

 ##### Configuring a Workspace PVC

 One of the main differences between the two styles of configuration, is that